devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 Azure DevOps uses Azure Storage backend to store state file.
 Storrge account and Container should be created before staring the build.
 (Defaults are in backend.tfvars)

-Shout out to my peer Elena NEROSLAVSKAYA who originally started this project, I have atempted to expand on same project to include Shared Image gallery, her orginal documentation and blogpost is here https://cloudblogs.microsoft.com/opensource/2018/05/23/immutable-infrastructure-azure-vsts-terraform-packer-ansible/

 ## Prerequisites:

+## Shout out to my peer Elena NEROSLAVSKAYA , she originally started this project, I have atempted to expand on same project to include Shared Image gallery, her orginal documentation and blogpost is here https://cloudblogs.microsoft.com/opensource/2018/05/23/immutable-infrastructure-azure-vsts-terraform-packer-ansible/

 Use ubuntu 16.x as Azure DevOps Built-in Agent or Configure custom Azure DevOps agent with required tools as described in “How to create a custom DevOPs agent on Azure ACI with Terraform : https://open.microsoft.com/2018/05/22/how-to-create-vsts-agent-azure-aci-terraform/